-13a.8 The police must attend all level 2 and 3 meetings.
+13a.7 The police must attend all Level 2 and 3 meetings.
 The officer attending the meetings should be of high enough rank to allocate police resources.
-This will usually be Inspector for level 2 meetings and Chief Inspector for level 3 meetings.
+Best practice involves attendance from Inspector at all Level 2 meetings and Chief Inspector at all Level 3 meetings.
 However, a lower-ranking officer may attend where necessary if they have experience of the MAPPA process and delegated authority to allocate police resources at the appropriate level.
+Where Police are the Lead Agency, and where a change in MAPPA area is being considered, the appropriate grade Police Staff should attend from both forces.

-13a.9 All registered sexual offenders should be allocated a suitably trained offender manager from the police and a named officer from the police should also be identified for all violent and other dangerous offenders who are subject to actively co-ordinated management.
+13a.8 All those convicted of sexual offences and subject to notification requirements should be allocated a suitably trained offender manager from the police.
+A named officer from the police should also be identified for all violent and other dangerous offenders who are subject to actively coordinated management.
 These individuals should attend all MAPPA meetings about the offenders they manage or, if not available, agree with their line manager who will attend on their behalf.

-13a.10 There should also be appropriate police representation from specialist units, e.g. child protection, domestic abuse, or an officer from the Local Policing Unit to provide local intelligence where the offender manager is not from one of these units.
+13a.9 There should also be appropriate police representation from specialist units, e.g. Child Protection, Domestic Abuse, or an officer from the Local Policing Unit to provide local intelligence where the Probation Practitioner is not from one of these units.